aleontiev/dj/README.md

 ### templates

 A blueprint's templates folder contains `Jinja` template files that are rendered and merged into an existing application when the blueprint is called.
+All Jinja files should be suffixed with `.j2`.

 #### rendering

-Blueprints are rendered by applying the context passed to Django CLI's `generate` method to each of the files in the `templates` directory.
+Blueprints are rendered by applying the context passed to `dj`s `generate` method to each of the files in the `templates` directory.
 In addition, file names containing double-underscore delimited variables are replaced by values from the context.
-The "app" variable is automatically populated by Django CLI with the name of the current application.
+The "app" variable is automatically populated by `dj` with the name of the current application.

 For example, the model blueprint:
 ```
 /
-    __app__/
+    {{app}}/
         models/
             __init__.py
                 # cli: merge